 We would argue that you’ll mess up 1 through 6 if you haven’t figured out 7.

-These are the roles – and leadership traits – that will make companies much more in tune with their strategic needs and align them to their business operations:
+These are the roles – and leadership traits – that will make post-pandemic companies much more in tune with their strategic needs and align them to their business operations

 Having lived and worked through four recessions, I personally understand the rapid change in leadership mindset that can occur when a firm goes from peacetime and growth to one of survival and all-out war.
 According to author Simon Sinek, people look to leadership to serve and protect, to “set up their organizations to succeed beyond their lifetimes.”
 But in the modern landscape, most organizations place an unbalanced focus on near-term results that may ultimately prove to be self-defeating, like casting aside your umbrella in a storm because you haven’t been getting wet.
 In short, business is no finite endeavor.
 This pandemic lays plain for all to see the game we are really playing.

 The CEO is the ultimate collaborator, forcing the change that is needed and balancing the desires of the various stakeholders (the board, key clients, key partners, the employees).
 His/her team to make this happen must be responsible for the full gamut of their customers, employees, and partners, working with a transformational wizard to bring together the process and technology with the real innovation ingredient: the people.